Daniisinc/Development-Process/README.md

-Application:
+# Hangman-Game-Project
-This is a Python application that has 3 games.
-The games are Dice Roll, Hangman and Rock Paper, Scissors.
+This is a Hangman Game in python